-Ms. Calhoun has spoken to numerous professional and community groups on tax-related issues.
-She is a frequent contributor to professional publications and authored the chapter on "Local Taxes" in Bender’s State Taxation: Principles and Practice.
-She has also contributed to Lexis-Nexis "Practice Insights" on Louisiana law and frequently writes the Recent Developments in Taxation column for the Louisiana Bar Journal.
-Jaye has published extensively on taxation and dealing with tax agencies.
-She is Board Certified in both Taxation and Estate Planning and Administration by the Louisiana Board of Legal Specialization.
-She is also recognized as one of the Best Lawyers in America® in Litigation & Controversy – Tax, Tax Law; a Louisiana Super Lawyer in Estate Planning and Probate and Tax; and a Martindale-Hubbell AV Preeminent Peer Review Rated Lawyer.
-In 2012, Jaye was recognized by New Orleans Magazine as a “Top Lawyer: Tax Law, Elder Law, Trusts and Estates,” and as one of the "Top 25 Women" by Louisiana Super Lawyers.
+She is board certified in both Taxation and Estate Planning and Administration by the Louisiana Board of Legal Specialization.
+She is listed in “The Best Lawyers in America” in Litigation & Controversy – Tax, Tax Law; is recognized by Louisiana Super Lawyers in Estate Planning and Probate and Tax; and is a Martindale-Hubbell AV Preeminent Peer Review Rated Lawyer.
+In 2012, New Orleans Magazine named her a “Top Lawyer: Tax Law, Elder Law, Trusts and Estates,” and Louisiana Super Lawyers recognized her as one of its “Top 25 Women.”

 After graduating from Tulane Law School in 1991, Calhoun worked as an attorney in the IRS Office of Chief Counsel in Houston.
 In addition to Tulane, she teaches at Loyola Law School in New Orleans, in the online graduate tax program at Northeastern University in Massachusetts and as a guest lecturer Georgetown Law Center’s SALT Certificate Program (from which she received her LLM in Taxation in 1988).